Vegans avoid eating animal foods for environmental, ethical, or health reasons.

-Beans, lentils and peas are great options that contain 10–20 grams of protein per cooked cup.
+Beans, lentils, and peas are great options that contain 10–20 grams of protein per cooked cup.

 This makes them a good alternative to protein-rich animal products.

-Try to choose unblanched and unroasted varieties whenever possible, since nutrients can be lost during processing (11).
+Try to choose unblanched and unroasted varieties whenever possible, since nutrients can be lost during processing (

 For starters, all three contain larger amounts of protein than most other seeds.

 Since EPA and DHA are primarily found in fish and seaweed, it might be challenging for vegans to consume enough through their diets.
-For this reason, it’s important for vegans to eat enough ALA-rich foods, such as chia and flaxseeds.
+For this reason, it’s important for vegans to eat enough ALA-rich foods, such as chia seeds and flaxseeds.

 Tofu and tempeh are minimally processed meat substitutes made from soybeans.

-The fermentation process helps reduce the amount of antinutrients that are naturally found in soybeans, which may increase the amount of nutrients the body can absorb from tempeh.
+Fermentation can help reduce the amount of antinutrients that are naturally found in soybeans, which may increase the amount of nutrients the body can absorb from tempeh.

 However, it remains unclear whether the type of vitamin B12 found in tempeh is active in humans.

 Vegans tend to consume smaller amounts of calcium per day than vegetarians or meat eaters, which may negatively affect their bone health.
-This seems especially true if calcium intake falls below 525 mg per day (29, 30).
+This seems especially true if calcium intake falls below 525 mg per day (